 So, what is your opinion about the SOACP and other SOA certifications?
 Or maybe you also have some experiences with these certifications and want to share them with us?

-Kai Wähner (Twitter: @KaiWaehner)anne thomas manes, certification, Cloud, Cloud Computing, IT certification, service oriented architecture, SOA, soa certified professional, soa is dead, soacp, soaschool, Thomas Erl, zapthink
+Kai Wähner (Twitter: @KaiWaehner)Tags: anne thomas manes, certification, Cloud, Cloud Computing, IT certification, service oriented architecture, SOA, soa certified professional, soa is dead, soacp, soaschool, Thomas Erl, zapthink